docker-hy/docker-hy.github.io/exercises.md

 Since we already created working Dockerfiles for both frontend and backend we can go step further and simplify the usage into one docker-compose.yml.

 Configure the backend and frontend from part 1 to work in docker-compose.

-They will still talk outside of the container
+Submit the docker-compose.yml

 ### 2.2 ###

 Add redis to example backend.

 Redis is used to speed up some operations.
 Backend uses a slow api to get information.
 You can test the slow api by requesting `/slow` with curl.
-It should take 10 to 20 seconds to get a response.
+The frontend program has a button to test this.
+Before configuring redis it should take 10 to 20 seconds to get a response.

 Configure a redis container to cache information for the backend.
 Use the documentation if needed when configuring: <https://hub.docker.com/_/redis/>

+The backend README should have all the information needed to connect.

+When you've correctly configured it should take less than a second to get a response.

+Submit the docker-compose.yml

 ![]({{ "/images/exercises/back-front-and-redis.png" | absolute_url }})